My home is my sanctuary — or, at least, it is when it's neat and organized. When it's

 "Create zones in your closet for a quick change between seasons," Murphy wrote.
 "For example, where you store your warmest weather clothing can be swapped for your cold weather layers and placed in a less prominent area of your closet.
 Bins are great for seasonal items," and

 canvas ones look especially chic.
 (These also have lids for stacking.)
 "Create a 'Swim' bin that can be quickly moved to a less accessible spot and replaced with a 'Scarf' bin," Murphy said.
 2 Add A Shelf Wherever You Need It

 "Not a lot of people know about

 "As in all spaces, less is more," but this is especially true when it comes to your office area, according to Hagmeyer.
 "We all hold onto more paperwork than we probably need to.
 Seriously consider whether you need all the paperwork you’re keeping and move to a digital system as much as possible."
-Think about investing in a great scanner — and since we're on the topic of decluttering, the smaller, the better.
+Think about keeping your documents online, and investing in a great charging station so you can always access the documents on your devices.
+This

 "Don’t limit yourself to the containers you can find in a craft or organizer store," Cassano told me.
 "Think outside of the box when it comes to your supplies.
 For example, an inexpensive toolbox can hold your paint and brushes, your sewing supplies, your cleaning accessories, or even your makeup."
 This